bozdaglab/PPAD/README.md

   - hp_df.csv which represents values of hyperparameters that have been tuned

 After you put all files in the same directory, open and run PPAD-AE.ipynb using Jupyter Notebook.
 PPAD-AE will be trained and tested five times and results will be generated as csv file with the following format (x_y_PPAD-AE.csv) where x means the number of visits that have been used to train the model and y means the number of future visits for prediction.

+To change values of hyperparameters, open hp_df.csv and change values.
+The values should be as following:
+ - batch_size: integer
+ - epoch: integer
+ - dropout: float number
+ - l2: float number
+ - cell: one of these values [GRU, LSTM, biGRU, biLSTM]